CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise3.md

    ![](../media/ex4img6.png)

 1. Now you have successfully created a agent.
 You will be configuring the agent in the further tasks.
+Ensure the **Orchestration** is **Disabled**.

    ![](../media/E3T1S4.png)